1. Core Curriculum

 Part 1 of the course gives a solid review of the financial accounting system.
 We present the different financial statements in the annual report and the most important accounting principles used to prepare them.
 In part 2 we examine a number of financial analysis tools that can be used to assess and manage a firm’s liquidity position and operational efficiency, profitability, growth and risk.
 Part 3 demonstrates how managers should make investment decisions that maximize the firm’s value.
 We examine the different discounted cash flow techniques in detail, show how to estimate the relevant cash flows generated by an investment proposal and discuss how to estimate the cost of capital for a project and for the entire firm.
 In part 4 we conclude with a framework to identify, measure and manage currency, interest and country risks.

-People, companies and nations around the globe have benefitted from globalization and the effects of free trade.
+People, companies and nations around the globe have benefited from globalization and the effects of free trade.
 Many, however, have also suffered from its disruptive effects.
 This course examines the prerequisites, constituting factors, actors and regulations of international trade.
 It aims to provide you with an understanding of the international business environment and the challenges and opportunities it provides for firms in achieving and sustaining competitive advantage.

 Global Strategic Management